-As a result of the December 2002 Amendments in relation to the concept of "gift" under the ITA, a number of related provisions of the ITA and the Regulations are also proposed to be amended, such as subsections 110.1(1) and 11.8(1) of the ITA concerning charitable donations deduction and charitable donations tax credit; subsections 35011(1), (1.1), and (6) and subsections 2000(1) and (6) of the Regulations concerning official donation receipts; as well as subsection 149.1(1) of the ITA concerning the definition of "disbursement quota".
+As a result of the December 2002 Amendments, as further amended by the December 2003 Amendments and the February 2004 Amendments in relation to the concept of "gift" under the ITA, a number of related provisions of the ITA and the Regulations are also proposed to be amended, such as subsections 110.1(1) and 11.8(1) of the ITA concerning charitable donations deduction and charitable donations tax credit; subsections 35011(1), (1.1), and (6) and subsections 2000(1) and (6) of the Regulations concerning official donation receipts; as well as subsection 149.1(1) of the ITA concerning the definition of "disbursement quota".

-It is expected that this new concept of "gift" should encourage donations to charities.
+It is expected that this new concept of "gift" would encourage donations to charities.
 However, the precise impact of the application of this concept of "gift" remains to be seen.
-In addition, CCRA has begun to change a number of its administrative policies as a result of the proposed amendments, including the following:
+In addition, CRA has begun to change a number of its administrative policies as a result of the proposed amendments, including the following:

-- CCRA released Income Tax Technical News No. 26 on December 24, 2002, which proposes a new set of guidelines on split-receipting, and explains CCRA's administrative policy in relation to various situations, including new rules concerning charitable gift annuities. - The new concept of "gift" is relied upon in two policy commentaries released by CCRA on February 26, 2003 to clarify CCRA's policy regarding expenses incurred by volunteers on behalf of a registered charity, and CCRA's policy regarding fundraising events for the benefits of a particular registered charity.
+- CRA released Income Tax Technical News No. 26 on December 24, 2002, which proposes a new set of guidelines on split-receipting, and explains CRA's administrative policy in relation to various situations, including new rules concerning charitable gift annuities. - The new concept of "gift" is relied upon in two policy commentaries released by CRA on February 26, 2003 to clarify CRA's policy regarding expenses incurred by volunteers on behalf of a registered charity, and CRA's policy regarding fundraising events for the benefits of a particular registered charity.

-While the new definition of gift is beneficial by enabling the introduction of split-receipting, it is problematic from the standpoint of being able to ensure that title has passed when a gift is made.
-Although a gift with an advantage back to its donor will be deemed to be a gift for income tax purposes following the civil law concept of a gift, it will not be a gift at common law.
-This is a serious issue, since it may mean that many goods deemed to be gifts passing with good title might be challenged by either a donor, or a disgruntled family member at a later time.
+While the new definition of gift is beneficial in order to introduce the concept of split-receipting, it is problematic from the standpoint of ensuring that title has passed when a gift is made.
+Although a gift with an advantage back to the donor will be deemed to be a gift for income tax purposes following the civil law concept of a gift, it will not be a gift at common law.
+This is a serious problem, since it may mean that many goods deemed to be gifts passing with good title might be challenged by either a donor or a disgruntled family member at a later time.
 One possible solution would be to structure the gift as a contract with consideration flowing back to the donor.
 While this would ensure that title would pass when the gift is made, it would open up the question of whether there is the necessary rebuttable donative intent in order to presume a gift for tax purposes, since a contract that by its very nature requires consideration to the donor negates the required intent to donate in order for there to be a gift.